-The workshop on Spiritual Abuse, led by Dr Julie Oakley ODS 24.04 Objective 2: Culture, leadership and capacity Where we are now
+The workshop on Spiritual Abuse, led by Dr Lisa Oakley

+Objective 2: Culture, leadership and capacity

 Senior leadership: Creating a culture of safety means embedding safeguarding in everything the diocese does.
 There is commitment from senior leaders in the diocese to make sure that safeguarding is not seen as an obligatory, tick box exercise.
 This is evident in discussions within senior leadership training and the engagement with safeguarding at a senior level.

 Learning: A healthy safeguarding culture is not defensive but open to learning and admitting when we get things wrong.
 The diocese has published learning reviews and committed to recommendations which it continues to action and implement.
 The most recent learning review was published in May 2023 and concerned events that took place in Tylers Green between 1981 and 2000.

-Challenges ahead Continue to raise awareness of issues raised in the review, including spiritual abuse.
+Continue to raise awareness of issues raised in the review, including spiritual abuse.

 Objective 3: Assessing, recognising and managing risk